takikuba/takikuba/README.md

 ### Hi there 👋 I'm Jakub Klimek

-I am a computer science student at the Cracow University of Technology.
+As a computer science graduate, I am pursuing a master's degree in Data Science at the Cracow University of Technology.

 ### Tech & Tools Preference